The 10 Best Places in Cairo to Work or Study For Finals | Egyptian Streets

 View this post on Instagram

 Having been one of Cairo’s first co-working spaces, MQR Spaces (previously known as Al Maqqar) has three locations around Cairo from Downtown, Heliopolis to New Cairo.
-For those who work from home, this is your new home.
+Its large spaces house startups and university students with a shared mission; getting work done.

 8. The Bunker, Heliopolis